chamoda/socket-video-stream/README.md

-# Broadcast solution using websockets
+# Broadcasting solution using websockets

 This POC upload video chunks from browser using socket.io to a server which converts to a RMTP stream uisng ffmpeg.